reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 #### 1. Naive Bayes Algorithm
 Easy Guide: https://www.youtube.com/watch?v=O2L2Uv9pdDA

+**Naive Bayes classifier** is one of simple probabilistic classifiers based on applying Bayes' theorem with *strong (naive) independence assumptions between the features*.

 * Likelihood: The probability of something discrete and individual. (excluding something continuous like weight or height)
 * Prior Probability: The probability distribution that would express one's belief, in Bayesian statistical inference.